-- Improve and increase access to the educational career pathways by increasing opportunities for hands-on learning experiences in apprenticeship, trades, and vocational education. - Prioritize the safety and well-being of staff and students throughout the school year, with an intentional focus on the area of trauma-informed schools. - implement interventions, professional learning and resources that have the greatest impact on student growth, based on student achievement data and teacher professional judgment.
-Implementing a three-year professional learning partnership with Dr. George Georgiou supports student growth and achievement in the areas of reading and literacy.
+- Improve and increase access to the educational career pathways by increasing opportunities for hands-on learning experiences in apprenticeship, trades, and vocational education. - Prioritize the safety and well-being of staff and students throughout the school year, with an intentional focus on the area of trauma-informed schools. - Literacy: RDCRS continues to examine data and implement interventions, professional learning and resources that have the greatest impact on student growth, based on student achievement data and teacher professional judgment.
+Implementing a threeyear professional learning partnership with Dr. George Georgiou supports student growth and achievement in the areas of reading and literacy.
 Examine student numeracy data and develop an implementation plan for a Division numeracy framework and strategy for student instruction and intervention. - Mental Health Transition Consultants are working to support access to programming.
 While they wait for community support, the focus for in-school support is on the lagging skills identified and unsolved problems which will help to regulate students.